1. Media Subsystem Profile

 • when they avoid a line to end with an open parenthesis or an open bracket.

-New submissions can be sent at any time, but if they intend to hit the next merge window they should be sent before -rc5, and ideally stabilized in the linux-media branch by -rc6.
+New submissions can be sent at any time, but if they are intended to hit the next merge window they should be sent before -rc5, and ideally stabilized in the linux-media branch by -rc6.

-Provided that your patch is at https://patchwork.linuxtv.org, it should be sooner or later handled, so you don’t need to re-submit a patch.
+Provided that your patch has landed in https://patchwork.linuxtv.org, it should be sooner or later handled, so you don’t need to re-submit a patch.

 Please note that we expect a detailed description for Tested-by:, identifying what boards were used at the test and what it was tested.